emlun/factorio-replay-timelapse/README.md

 not moving the camera too much, and covering the most relevant area at any given time.

+## Research timelapse

+The timelapse recorder also writes research progress to `research-progress.csv` and `research-finish.csv`.
+The [research-timelapse/](./research-timelapse) subdirectory contains tools for using these files to generate a research status window for the timelapse.

 ## Credits

 This was heavily inspired by [this gist by Bilka][bilka] and the mod [Time Lapse Base Edition][tlbe].